stefanoamorelli/doory/1part.md

 ## Lighthing control via XXX board

-We used an XXX board to emulate the lighthing system.
-XXX board has a single RGB led.
-We connected Raspberry PI board to XXX board using a simple HTTP API.
+We used a FRDM-K64F board to emulate the lighthing system.
+FRDM-K64F board has a single RGB led.
+We connected Raspberry PI board to FRDM-K64F board using a simple HTTP API.
 For a better communication between boards we plan to implement Conrad Connect system [2].

 [image]